MungaiVic/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - This script lists all fies with a .gif extension in the current directory and all its sub-directories
 - Script name: `101-gifs`

+### 25. Acrostic

+- This script decodes acrostics that use the first letter of each line
+- Script name: `102-acrostic`